The Bankrate promise

 A seller often has to pay the buyer’s legal fees, as well as his own, says Schorr.
 “That could be a harsh penalty.”

-Since breach of contract is a civil matter, a seller need not worry about jail time, however.
+However, since breach of contract is a civil matter, a seller need not worry about jail time.
 “There is generally no criminal liability for breaching a contract,” Schorr says.

-Home sellers can give themselves an “out” by adding contingencies to the sales contract — in other words, make the sale contingent upon certain conditions.
-For example, a seller can make the sale contingent upon having a contract to buy another house, so he has a place to move to.
-Or the seller can give himself contractual latitude by adding a time frame or deadline for all purchase offers.
+Home sellers can give themselves an “out” by adding contingencies to the sales contract that make the sale contingent upon certain conditions.
+For example, a seller can make the sale contingent upon having a contract to buy another house, so they have a place to move to.
+Or the seller can get contractual latitude by adding a time frame or deadline for all purchase offers.

-A buyer that has a purchase contract with a seller who wants to back out should consult a real estate attorney.
-If the buyer wants to take it to court, they can sue the seller for breach of contract.
-Legal redress against a seller can be expensive and time-consuming, however, and may not result in a satisfying conclusion.
+A buyer who has a contract with a seller who wants to back out should consult a real estate attorney.
+If the buyer wants to take the case to court, they can sue the seller for breach of contract.
+Legal redress against a seller can be expensive and time-consuming, however, and it may not result in a satisfying conclusion.

 “A prudent move for the buyer would be to record a lis pendens, a document you can file to let the world know that somebody, the buyer, is claiming interest in a property,” Schorr says.
 “This makes the property not marketable” and puts a stop or hold on any transactions on the property.

-Buyers should understand that as long as they live up to the terms of the purchase contract, they are on pretty solid ground and should have every expectation of closing on the home.
+As long as buyers live up to the terms of the purchase and sales agreement, they are on pretty solid ground and should have every expectation of closing on the home.